Particl-Community/academy/guides/guide_mp_setup_installation.rst

 	 				sudo dnf -i particl-desktop-x.x.x-linux.rpm

 	 		#.
 An application launcher is put to your applications menu.
-Click this to start :guilabel:`Particl Desktop` client.
+Click this to start :term:`Particl Desktop` client.

 	 	.. tip::